DevonMorris/dotfiles/README.md

 sudo systemctl set-default multi-user.target
 ```
 Now, when the computer boots, log into tty and i3 will automatically start (This is due to a line in my `.zshrc`).

+## Sway
+Recently on my Macbook Pro 12,1 I've been using Wayland+Sway to get deal with the HiDPI retina monitor.
+I have done my best to mimic my i3 config in every way.
+So the keybindings (and colors) should be essentially the same.